 1. College Club (NCWLL): 30-minute running time, last 2 minutes of each half is stop time.

-Umpire should arrive at least 60 minutes before game time.
-Otherwise US Lacrosse rules apply.
+Official should arrive at least 60 minutes before game time.
+US Lacrosse rules apply.

 2. College NCAA: 30-minute stop time after goals, last 2 minutes of each half is stop time.

-Umpire should arrive at least 60 minutes before game time.
-Otherwise NCAA rules apply.
+Official should arrive at least 60 minutes before game time.
+NCAA rules apply.

-3. MSHSL high school (varsity only): 25-minute running time with stop time after goals, last 2 minutes of each half is stop time.
-Umpire should arrive at least 20-30 minutes before game time.
-Otherwise US Lacrosse rules apply.
+3. MSHSL high school (Varsity only): 25-minute running time with stop time after goals, last 2 minutes of each half is stop time.
+Official should arrive at least 30 minutes before game time.
+US Lacrosse rules apply.

-4. NSLA/club high school (varsity only): 25-minute running time, last 2 minutes of each half stop time.
-Overtime follows US Lacrosse rules; umpire should arrive at least 20-30 minutes before
+4. NSLA(club high school),Varsity only: 25-minute running time, last 2 minutes of each half stop time.
+Overtime follows US Lacrosse rules; official should arrive at least 30 minutes before

 game time.
-Otherwise US Lacrosse rules apply.
+US Lacrosse rules apply.

 5. MSHSL & NSLA (JV or B games): 20-minute running time, last 2 minutes of each half is stop time.
-No overtime on JV/B games; umpire should arrive at least 20 minutes before game time.
-Otherwise US Lacrosse rules apply.**
+No overtime on JV/B games; official should arrive at least 30 minutes before game time.
+US Lacrosse rules apply.**

-** Suburban East & North Suburban high school conferences run 25-min running time with no stop time in last 2 minutes of each half for B & JV games.
+** Suburban East & North Suburban high school conferences run 24-min running time with no stop time in last 2 minutes of each half for B & JV games.

-6. Youth: 25-minute running time, last 2 minutes of each half is stop time.
-No overtime on Youth games; umpire should arrive at least 20 minutes before game time.
-Otherwise US Lacrosse rules apply.
+6. Youth: US Lacrosse rules apply unless otherwise indicated by Minnesota School Girls Lacrosse Association (MSLax).

-GAME CANCELLATION / DELAY POLICY / UNIQUE SITUATIONS – HIGH SCHOOL CLUB AND COLLEGE GAMES
+GAME CANCELLATION / DELAY POLICY / UNIQUE SITUATIONS – HIGH SCHOOL CLUB AND COLLEGE CLUB GAMES

-1. In the event a scheduled game is cancelled, the host school should notify the umpires directly.
+1. In the event a scheduled game is cancelled, the host school should notify the officials directly.

-The AD/coach/manager of both teams should contact the league administrator and umpire assigner for rescheduling.
+The AD/coach/manager of both teams should contact the league administrator and official assigner for rescheduling.

-2. Umpires are paid in full for a cancelled match if they are not notified prior to their arrival at the contest site or in time to avoid travel.
+2. Officials are paid in full for a cancelled match if they are not notified prior to their arrival at the contest site or in time to avoid travel.

-3. It is the home team's responsibility for payment.
-If the visiting team fails to appear or notify of cancellation in time to notify officials to avoid travel, then payment is still the responsibility of the home team.
+3. If the visiting team fails to appear or notify of cancellation in time to notify officials to avoid travel, then payment is still due.

-4. In the event the official shows & no game is played (high school only), umpires is paid 1/2 game fee; if the game is suspended due to weather, umpire is paid 2/3 game fee.
+4. In the event the official shows & no game is played (high school only), officials is paid 1/2 game fee; if the game is suspended due to weather, official is paid 2/3 game fee.

-5. In the event the game is cancelled at a point within 30 minutes of the scheduled start time, the umpires shall be paid a full game fee, plus mileage and per diem if applicable.
+5. In the event the game is cancelled at a point within 30 minutes of the scheduled start time, the officials shall be paid a full game fee, plus mileage and per diem if applicable.

-6. In the event the game is cancelled at a point after it has started, the umpires shall be paid a full game fee, plus mileage and per diem if applicable (Example – weather related cancellations).
+6. In the event the game is cancelled at a point after it has started, the officials shall be paid a full game fee, plus mileage and per diem if applicable (Example – weather related cancellations).

 7. In the event a game(s) is cancelled, the hosting school shall make every effort to work with the